github/brasil/README.md

 ### GitHub for Startups

-GitHub for Startups program helps startups go from idea to IPO on the world’s best software development platform with free access to GitHub Enterprise
+GitHub for Startups program helps startups go from idea to IPO on the world’s best software development platform with free access to GitHub Enterprise.

-For details about the program, [check out startups.github.com](https://startups.github.com)
+For details about the program, [check out startups.github.com](https://startups.github.com).

 ---